UKCloud/documentation/articles/openshift/oshift-how-build-app-private-repo.md

     This will generate both the private and public key files.
 The public one will have a `.pub` suffix.

-2. Add the pubic key

-    Add the public key to the repository as a **Deploy key** (instructions with screen-shots on
+2. Add the public key to the repository as a **Deploy key** (instructions with screenshots on [GitHub](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys))
-    [GitHub](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys))

-3. Add the private key
-    Add the private key to your OpenShift instance.
+3. Add the private key to your OpenShift instance.

     > [!NOTE]
     > the word `myGitHubsecret` below is the name of your secret, not a password.